Como 1907: Colours

-Historically, Como's identity colours have been light blue, traditionally used on plain shirts, accompanied by white as the colour reserved for shorts and details.
+Historically, Como's colours have been light blue, traditionally used on plain shirts, accompanied by white as the colour reserved for shorts and details.
 In the first decades of the club, this colour was used more on Como's shirts, with the use of cross, striped or palati patterns.
-In the third millennium, the club colours tended to decline to royal blue, which also gave rise to the nickname Biancoblù.
+In the third millennium, the club colours tended to revert to royal blue, which also gave rise to the nickname Biancoblù.
 As for the away kit, it is usually the reverse of the home kit, with occasional exceptions due to the colourful fashion of the time.

 In 1926, when the club merged with Esperia as Associazione Calcio Comense, garnet red was chosen as a sporadic condiment on the shirts.
 Similarly, green was adopted in 1938 after the club's merger with AS Ardita.